shubhsharma023/Technical-Blog-Servo-Motors/Servo Motors/servos.md

 ## DIY Example of a Servo Motor :

 We will now see how the servo motor works.
 We will create a simple example where we use PICO to rotate our servo motor from 0 to 180 degree and vice-versa.
-For this hardwares required are :
+You can also perform this DIY using [Tinkercad](https://www.tinkercad.com/) in your system.
+For performing this hardwares required are :

 1. Arduino Board
 1. Servo Motor (SG90)